Robn88/Sounds-labyrinth/README.md

   *  The repository is hosted on GitHub, which allowed for version control.
   * Gitpod was the workspace used to code, and build the content of the website, which would then be committed to GitHub.
   * Git was used for version control.
+  * The website coolors.co was used to create

 ## __Testing__